oscar97123/nsdhw_21sp/proposal/oscar97123/proposal.rst

 Engineering infrastructure
 ==========================

 There will be 2 branches in the development.
-The first branch(master) holds the stable version of the software(with unit test assurance).
+The first branch(main) holds the stable version of the software(with unit test assurance).
 The second branch(development) will be a workstation for developing features, moreover, the unit test will perform in this branch either.
 Only when the unit test passes and no crashes occurred, then the development branch merge into the master branch as a stable build.